-Surveying or geodesy deals with the collection and processing of geodata of real estate and buildings.
-Using state-of-the-art technology - electronic tachymeters, high-precision satellite receivers (GPS) or photogrammetry and laser scanning - geo-data for the planning, supervision and execution of construction projects are obtained.
-The measured data are evaluated software-supported and documented and visualized with the aid of geographic information systems and web services.
+Surveying or geodesy deals with the recording and processing of the earth's surface.
+Using modern technology - electronic total stations, satellite receivers or photogrammetry and laser scanning - the geodata collected in this way are used for the planning, monitoring and execution of construction projects, for example.
+The measurement data is evaluated with software support and documented and visualized with the aid of geoinformation systems and web services.

 Contents of the course

-Internships are an integral part of the degree course at colleges and universities.
-For FH degree programs, a full internship semester is usually integrated.
+Internships are an integral part of your studies at both technical colleges and universities.
+A whole practical semester is usually integrated into technical college courses.

-Employment opportunities for graduates can be found in engineering and surveying offices, in construction companies, in aircraft and automobile manufacturers and their suppliers, in manufacturers of measurement and evaluation systems.
-Further job opportunities are offered by authorities such as land surveying and cadastral offices and land consolidation authorities.
-You can also find employment in research, for example at universities or other research institutions.
+There are employment opportunities for graduates at engineering and surveying offices, at construction companies, at aircraft and automobile manufacturers and their suppliers, as well as at manufacturers of measurement and evaluation systems.
+Further job opportunities are available through a combined officer career in the Bundeswehr, with authorities such as state surveying and land registry offices and land consolidation authorities.
+There are also job opportunities in research, for example at universities or other research institutions.